MISSION & VISION

 Celeste, a Green Bay native, had spent ten years living in various places around Asia and Australia.
 In the beginning of her journey, Celeste met Ben; a half Swiss, half English global citizen residing in Malaysia.
 After years of galavanting around Asia together, they had a baby on the way, and decided to make a big move to the U.S. and back to Celeste's home town.

 Although they were both ready for something different, they weren't completely sure what it looked like.
 Ironically (or not so ironically) they both said they wanted to get to meet their customers face to face, and do something creative with a tangible product.

-Four months later, Ben met a fellow home-baker named Kevin McGillivray, and was on the road to his goal coming true of "wanting to do something with my hands."
+Four months later they were on the road to making the goal come true of "wanting to do something with my hands."

-Their first partnership was at a local Farmer’s Market.
-With what seemed like a huge production at the time, they each made nine loaves of sourdough at home to bring to the market.
-They sold out in 30 minutes.
+The first appearance of a loaf of Voyageurs Sourdough was at a Farmer's Market.
+With what seemed like a huge production at the time, we made 18 loaves of bread, and they sold out in 30 minutes.

-After having the same success the next few markets, these two home bakers decided to launch a home delivery service to bring hand-crafted sourdough to homes around the Greater Green Bay area.
+After having the same success the next few markets, the home delivery service launched to bring hand-crafted sourdough to homes around the Greater Green Bay area.

 After a research trip to the local museum, the name Voyageurs had been chosen.
 The Voyageurs were early French-Canadian traders who transported furs and other materials over long distances, and frequently through the Green Bay area.

 Since our sourdough is mainly a French style sourdough, this name was well suited because it reflected the French influence on food and culture in Wisconsin.
 This name represents the history of Green Bay while reflecting a feeling of kindred spirits as the Voyageurs were adventurous, curious, and explorers.